zaid-njs/nvim/README.md

-# 💤 LazyVim
+# 💤Fork of LazyVim

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
+A modified template of [LazyVim](https://github.com/LazyVim/LazyVim).
-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+Refer to the [documentation](https://lazyvim.github.io/installation) to get more info about LazyVim.